Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Discussion

 \subsubsection{Prompt engineering as an expert skill}

-In the future, prompt engineering could become an expert skill that requires deep subject-matter expertise (e.g. knowledge of keywords and prompt modifiers, but also of the training data and system configuration settings) to effectively control the output of generative systems.
-This is similar to the move in the field of machine learning towards ``foundation models'' \cite{FoundationModels}.
+In the future, prompt engineering could become an expert skill that requires deep subject-matter expertise (e.g., knowledge of subject-specific keywords, prompt modifiers, and their combinations, but also of the idiosyncrasies of the training data and system configuration parameters) to effectively control the output of generative systems.
+This is similar to the move in the field of machine learning towards ``foundation models'' \citep{FoundationModels}.
 Foundation models are very large and costly to train, operate, and maintain.
-As a result, research on these models is limited to a small number of well-financed research institutes that employ highly-skilled professionals.
+As a result, the creation of these models as well as research on these models is limited to a small number of well-financed research institutes that employ highly-skilled professionals working in well-funded research institutes and organizations.
 If prompt engineering becomes a highly skilled profession, it may become exclusive to a narrow group of privileged individuals who have undergone extensive training.